PoCInnovation/Workshops/software/13.Svelte-2/README.md

 Of course, you could create all from scratch, but we are here to use library components.
-Time for a little bit of shopping!<br>
+Time for a little bit of shopping!
+(Would you like to try a modal component?)<br>
 &darr;&darr;&darr;&darr;&darr;&darr;&darr;&darr;&darr;&darr;&darr;&darr;
 <br>
 https://madewithsvelte.com/ui-library